Awards & Rules

 Recreational Champions: (Recreational)

 The recreational division is for recreational dancers with little or no competition experience, dancing less than 3 hours per week.
-Any dancer competing in the recreational level may not compete in the League of Champions level.
+Any dancer competing in the recreational level may not compete in the League of Champions level with the exception of production routines.
 Dancers competing in the recreational level may compete in the rising champion level; however, the recreational level should be reserved for truly recreational dancers.
-Groups may be placed in the recreational level only if that group is made-up of at least 50% recreational level dancers.
+Groups may not be placed in the recreational level if more than 1/3 (33.33%) of the dancers are in the Rising Champion level.
 The judges may move up routines from the recreational level to the rising champion level at their discretion if they believe that the routine does not belong in the recreational division.
 There will be no cash prizes in this division.
 There will be a presentation of top scores as well as a gift certificate presented to the top scoring routine.

 Rising Champions: (Intermediate)